-There are a few steps you should always take to ensure your tax reports are as accurate as possible.
+You should always take a few steps to ensure your tax reports are as accurate as possible.
 In this article, we will go through the six most important steps.

-Step 1 - Add all your wallets and transactions
+Step 1 - Import transactions from all exchanges and wallets

 This is the single most important step to ensure accuracy.
 Coinpanda needs your complete transaction history across all exchanges and wallets to know your cost basis and calculate capital gains correctly.
-It is therefore important you add all exchanges, wallets, blockchains, and apps to Coinpanda.
+For this reason, it is crucial to add all exchanges, wallets, and blockchains you have used to Coinpanda.

 Step 2 - Verify your balances

 If there are discrepancies between your balance on Coinpanda and your actual holdings, it means there are transactions that have not been imported and/or imported incorrectly.
 There are several ways you can investigate this, but we recommend starting with the following: